 Silicon cupping systems such as RockPods achieve suction in a similar fashion to a plunger.
 A seal needs to be created to be able to achieve and maintain the suction – a challenge in an equine or small animal patient with a coat that will naturally prevent a seal from being formed.

 Multiple cups can be applied to an area and left in place for three to five minutes at a time.
 One can manipulate the cups to a limited degree while the seal is maintained.
-Two to four sizes of RockPods are available, with application for dogs and horses.
+Multiple sizes of silicone cups are available, allowing easy use in dogs, cats and horses.

 Breaking the seal